-Today, within the Judeo-Christian Communities, there is much discussion concerning the Hebrew names of Elohim (God).
-There is little agreement on how to pronounce or write the names of Elohim (God).
+Today, within the Judeo-Christian Communities, there is much discussion concerning the Hebrew name of Elohim (God).
+There is little agreement on how to pronounce or write the name of Elohim (God) which is Yahuwah.
 I am not fluent in Hebrew and do not consider myself an adequate judge in this matter.
 There are multiple ways that the names being used for both the Father and the Son are being spelled.
 One group condemns the other for the Hebrew word used for the name of the Father or His Son and vice versa.
-When the One Who is called Jesus or Yahushua or Yeshua or Yahshua returns, all of this discussion and heated debating along with condemning one another will come to an end because He has a name "that no man knew, but He Himself."
-My wife and I have chosen to use the spellings that we have (Yahuwah and Yahushua) because what has been presented to us makes the most sense.
-But that by no means makes us right or wrong.
+When the One Who is called Jesus or Yahushua or Yeshua or Yahshua returns, all of this heated discussion along with condemning one another will come to an end because He has a name "that no man knew, but He Himself."
+My wife and I have chosen to use the spellings that we have (Yahuwah and Yahushua) because what has been presented to us makes the most sense, but that by no means makes us right or wrong.
 We are attempting to do what we believe is correct without being dogmatic about the issue as some have chosen to do and in the process may be the means of turning people away from Elohim.

 Many will be ashamed in that day for the spirit that was so often manifested in those discussions that too often ended in producing more heat than light!

 "The mystery of godliness: Elohim manifest in the flesh" (1 Timothy 3:16), our flesh!
-While this is speaking primarily of Yahushua, it is also speaking to our experience where "the word is made flesh" (John 1:14) once again in us, and Elohim is revealed unto the world through us.
+While this is speaking primarily of Yahushua, it is also talking of our experience where "the word is made flesh" (John 1:14) once again in us, and Elohim is revealed to the world through us.
 Yahushua said His words were "spirit and they are life" (John 6:63), and we partake of the very life of Elohim as we spend time with Him in His Word.
-By His Word He created the Universe and by His Word He recreates us.
+By His Word, He created the Universe, and by His Word He recreates us.

 After we repent of our sins and turn to Elohim for cleansing, and as we spend time with Elohim in prayer and the personal study of His Word and meditating on His Word, we partake of His Spirit and become transformed into His likeness.
 What food does to the body, so the Word of Elohim does in our lives!
-It changes us; makes us strong and healthy and vibrant followers of Elohim.
-And the more we meditate on His Word the more we get out of His Word.
-It is like when we masticate (chew thoroughly) our food before swallowing it; the more we chew, the more of the nutrition we absorb from our food we eat.
-The more we meditate on the Word of Elohim the more we get out of it.
-A quick reading of the Word before we rush out the door cannot give us the nutritional value of Elohim's Word that we would get if we just sat down and spent time in thoughtful contemplation of the Word of Elohim.
+It changes us.
+It makes us strong, healthy, and vibrant followers of Elohim.
+The more we meditate on His Word, the more we obtain from His Word; like when we masticate (chew) thoroughly our food before swallowing it.
+The more we chew our food, the more of the nutrition we absorb from the food we eat.
+The more we meditate on the Word of Elohim, the more we receive from it.
+A quick reading of the Bible before we rush out the door in the morning cannot give us the nutritional value of Elohim's Word that we would receive if we just sat down and spent time in thoughtful contemplation of the Word of Elohim.

-If you don’t presently read the Word, take the time to do so and see what happens in your life.
+If you do not presently read and study the Bible, take the time to do so and see what happens in your life.
 Those of us who already do, know what can happen in one's life.
-That in a nutshell is how we exchange our "filthy rags" for the "fine linen," the "righteousness of the saints" which we must have in order to attend the marriage supper of the Lamb.
+That, in a nutshell, is how we exchange our "filthy rags" for the "fine linen," the "righteousness of the saints" which we must have to attend the marriage supper of the Lamb.
 This white garment was provided for us in the redemption Messiah wrought out for us on the cross, and it is left with our decision whether we will wear it or not.
-If we choose not to wear it we will find ourselves, like the man in the parable, taken out of the wedding feast and loose our eternal life, even though we have accepted the sacrifice of Yahushua for our sins but have not allowed Him to cleanse us from our sins.
+If we choose not to wear it, we will find ourselves, like the man in the parable, taken out of the wedding feast and lose eternal life, even though we have accepted the sacrifice of Yahushua for our sins but have not allowed Him to cleanse us from our sins.

 In the above passage, Yahushua is referred to as the "Word of Elohim."
 Words are thoughts made audible.
 When we study the life of Messiah on earth, we can look into the very thoughts of Elohim.
 "And the Word was made flesh, and dwelt among us" (John 1:14).
-Elohim's thoughts are made audible to us through the life of His Son who lived in dependency upon His Father; Who lived and dwelt in His Son through His Spirit.
+Elohim's thoughts are made audible and visible to us through the life of His Son, Who lived in dependence upon His Father; Who dwelt in His Son through His Spirit.
 What are Elohim's thoughts toward us?
 "For I know the thoughts that I think toward you, saith Yahuwah, thoughts of peace, and not of evil, to give you an expected end" (Jeremiah 29:11).
-And so in the last days Elohim will be revealing Himself through His children's lives.
-"You are our epistle [letter] written in our hearts, known and read by all men: forasmuch as you are manifestly declared to the epistle of Messiah ministered by us, written not with ink, but with the Spirit of the living Elohim; not in tables of stone, but in fleshy tables of the heart" (2 Corinthians 3:2-3).
-You are Elohim's epistle (letter) sent into the world by Elohim to tell them of Elohim's love and compassion for all mankind!
+And so in the last days, Elohim will be revealing Himself through His "born again" children's lives.
+"You are our epistle [letter] written in our hearts, known and read by all men: forasmuch as you are manifestly declared to be the epistle of Messiah ministered by us, written not with ink, but with the Spirit of the living Elohim; not in tables of stone, but in fleshy tables of the heart" (2 Corinthians 3:2-3).
+You are Elohim's epistle (letter) sent into the world by Elohim to tell them of Elohim's love and compassion for all humanity!

 King Yahushua leaves heaven riding on a white horse, with the armies of heaven following.
 "And out of His mouth goes a sharp sword, that with it He should smite the nations: and He shall rule them with a rod of iron: and He treads the winepress of the fierceness and wrath of Almighty Elohim.
 And He hath on His vesture and on His thigh a name written, KING OF KINGS, AND LORD OF LORDS" (Revelation 19:15-16).